-You can also create a report based on user-defined templates available in the model.
+To create a report based on user-defined templates available in the model, click Report > Template (), and select a template for the report.

 When generating a new report in the model you are asked to enter the report node label in the Generate Report window.